cosmicc/spool-manager/README.md

      [save_variables]
      filename: ~/klipper_config/saved_vars.cfg

-  A [Variables] section will be added to your saved_vars.cfg file if it doesnt exist, and it will also add any missing variables
+  A [Variables] section will be added to your saved_vars.cfg file if it doesnt exist, and it will also add any missing variables that spool-manager requires.<br />

+  ** Add to your existing klipper macros:**

+Add to your existing "Filament Load" macro:
+  SM-LOAD

+Add to your existing "Filament Unload" macro:
+  SM-UNLOAD

+Add to your existing "Start Print" macro:
+  SM-PRINTSTART

+Add to your existing "End Print" and "Print Cancel" macros:
+  SM-PRINTEND

 ### Sensor Configuration:
-A HX711 load amplifier board needs to be wired directly to your klipper's raspberry pi.
-3.3v Power, Ground, Output, and Clock<br />
+The HX711 load amplifier board and optional temp/humidity sensor needs to be wired to the ESP32<br />
-The Output and Clock pins are configured in the saved_vars.cfg file or with WEIGHT_SENSOR_PINS GCode.<br />
+The ESP32 will communicate to the Raspberry Pi running Klipper via Wifi, so it will be a completely independant system with no physical connections to the printer or RPi itself.<br />
+The ESP32 sketch spoolmanager.ino is included and needs to be flashed to the ESP32.
+The pins used to connect the sensors to the ESP32 and wifi credentials can be set at the top of the sketch before flashing.<br />More information can be found at the top of the spoolmanager.ino file.<br />

-Uses gcode_shell_command.py extras script.
-This will be copied to klipper extras from the install.sh script, assuming your klipper install directory is ~/klipper<br />
+Uses the gcode_shell_command.py extras script.
+This will be copied to klipper extras by the install.sh script, assuming your klipper install directory is ~/klipper<br />

 ### Usage:
 All results are displayed through the printer console<br />